Bahar319/Bahar319/README.md

 Hi there,

-I help performance and creative agencies fix tracking issues, streamline analytics, and deliver cleaner data to their clients, without overwhelming internal teams.
+I help performance and creative agencies fix tracking issues, streamline analytics, and deliver cleaner, more actionable data to their clients without overwhelming internal teams.

-As a Tracking & Analytics Specialist, I partner with agencies to implement reliable, scalable solutions for GA4, GTM, and server-side tagging, so you can focus on strategy, not troubleshooting pixels.
+As a Tracking & Analytics Specialist, I partner with agencies to build scalable, reliable setups across GA4, GTM, and server-side tagging so you can focus on strategy, not troubleshooting conversion tracking.

-🔧 Here’s what I handle for your team:
+🔧 What I take off your plate:

-↳ End-to-end GA4 and GTM setups (client-side + server-side)
+→ Full GA4 & GTM implementations (client-side + server-side)
-↳ Server-side tracking to improve attribution and ad signal quality ↳ Automation via JavaScript, Webhooks, and Zapier
-↳ Conversion API integrations (Meta, Google, TikTok)
+→ Server-side tracking for improved attribution and signal quality → Conversion API integrations (Meta, Google, TikTok, etc.)
-↳ Cookie Consent Management
+→ REST API & webhook setups for complex data sync and conversion tracking → Automation via Zapier
-↳ Custom event tracking and data layer design
+→ Custom event tracking & data layer design
+→ Cookie Consent Management (GDPR/CCPA-compliant tagging)
+→ Advanced tracking logic using JavaScript
+→ Create custom GTM templates if needed

 🎯 The result:

-• 90 %+ increase in data accuracy
+→ 90%+ increase in tracking accuracy
-• Better ROAS from cleaner tracking
+→ Higher ROAS from better signal quality
-• Faster onboarding for new clients (I’ll handle the tagging)
+→ Faster onboarding for new clients (I’ll handle tagging) → Fewer data issues, more time to scale campaigns

-• Less time fighting data, more time scaling results
+💡 What I bring to the table:

+→ An analytical mindset and rigorous problem-solving skills → A strong sense of curiosity and proactivity—I love learning → Team spirit and the ability to collaborate seamlessly across technical and non-technical teams → Strong organizational skills to manage and prioritize multiple projects simultaneously → Staying up to date with the latest web analytics methods.

+🛠️ Tools I trust:

-🛠️ Trusted tools: GTM, GA4, JavaScript, Webhooks, Zapier, Meta CAPI, Google Ads, Shopify, WordPress, Webflow
+GA4, GTM, JavaScript, REST API, Webhooks, Zapier, Meta CAPI, Google Ads, Shopify, WordPress, Webflow

-📈 I've worked behind the scenes with agencies to improve reporting, automate lead flows, and solve tricky analytics issues that internal teams don’t have time to untangle.
+I’ve worked behind the scenes with agencies to solve the messy, technical analytics problems that slow growth and drain internal teams.

-If you're an agency owner, media buyer, or head of ops looking for a technical partner who just gets it, let’s talk.
+If you’re a media buyer, head of ops, or agency owner who needs a technical partner that just gets it, let’s connect.

+📩 DM me or book a quick call.